mawillcockson/dotfiles/INSTALL_windows.md

 We'll bring it back after we start `wsl-ssh-pageant`.

-Before starting `wsl-ssh-pageant`, it's important to note that the command below causes a window to pop up.
-This window is running `wsl-ssh-pageant`, and closing it stops the process.
+Before starting `wsl-ssh-pageant`, it's important to note that the command below run `wsl-ssh-pageant` in its own background process, which needs to be running each time `git` or `ssh` need to talke with `gpg-agent`.
+A step for setting this command to run on logon is pending.

-The good news is that this window is detached form PowerShell, and closing PowerShell will not close this window, or prevent `wsl-ssh-pageant` from working with other PowerShell or console sessions.
+The good news is that this process is detached from PowerShell, and closing PowerShell will not close this process, or prevent `wsl-ssh-pageant` from working with other PowerShell or console sessions.

 Also, having `wsl-ssh-pageant` running does not appear to impede the use of both PuTTY and Windows' native ssh client from both using the keys stored on the key/card.

 So to start `wsl-ssh-pageant`, run:

 ```
-start-process -filepath wsl-ssh-pageant.exe -ArgumentList ('-winssh','ssh-pageant','-wsl',(gpgconf --list-dirs agent-ssh-socket))
+pwsh -Command "start-process -filepath wsl-ssh-pageant.exe -ArgumentList ('-systray','-winssh','ssh-pageant','-wsl',(gpgconf --list-dirs agent-ssh-socket)) -WindowStyle hidden"
 ```

-Feel free to minimize the window that pops up, making sure not to close it.
-If it is closed, rerun the command.
+The success of this command is indicated by a new icon appearing in the system tray.

-If the window pops up briefly, before closing by itself, something is wrong.
-The error can be viewed by running the command in the current console, as opposed to spawning a new one:
+If the icon pops up briefly, before closing by itself, or does not appear at all, something is wrong.
+The error can be viewed by running the command in the current console, as opposed to spawning a new process:

 ```
 wsl-ssh-pageant.exe -systray -winssh "\\.\pipe\ssh-pageant" -wsl (gpgconf --list-dirs agent-ssh-socket)
 ```

-Finally, we can restart `gpg-agent`:
+Finally, if `wsl-ssh-pageant` is running, we can restart `gpg-agent`:

 ```
 gpg-connect-agent updatestartuptty /bye